Central Otago District Council provides potable (drinking) water to approximately 13,500 on eight public water supplies:

 Today Alexandra's water is a groundwater extraction supply, fed by a six-bore borefield sited on the true left bank of the Clutha River about 1750m upstream from the main bridge.
 Water is drawn from shallow ground water, typically 12m deep, is chlorinated and pumped directly into the distribution network.

 The Lake Dunstan Water Supply Project is underway that will deliver better quality water to Alexandra and Clyde.
-More information about this can be found in on the Pipelines Project page.
+More information about this can be found in on the Project Updates page.

 Clyde Water Supply

 - Resident population of just under 900 people, increasing up to around 3000 in peak holiday periods

 - Approximately 8km of reticulation

 Clyde was originally supplied with water from the Waikerikeri Valley.
 The water flowed through an open race to two open reservoirs located on a terrace to the north-west of the town.
 Today the Clyde water supply is drawn through schist formations from a bore adjacent to Lake Dunstan.
 The bore is a shallow, screened casing with one submersible pump.
 Water is pumped by dedicated rising main and chlorinated as it enters one of two 1000 m3 concrete reservoirs above the town.
 The construction of the Clyde Dam saw significant upgrade work to the town water supply, when the old cast iron pipes were upgraded.

 Cromwell, Bannockburn, Pisa, Lowburn and Ripponvale Water Supplies